Everything you need to know about visiting the Smithsonian National Zoo with kids.

 As you can see, we covered a lot of ground and visited many of the enclosures but we still didn’t manage to see it all.
 Make sure to pace yourself, especially in the heat take plenty of breaks and spend time indoors.
-If you have enough time in DC, you can always return – it’s free, if you’ve only got a morning, plan your visit beforehand to make sure you see the kids favourites.
-There are numerous webcams you can watch if you miss anything and be sure to visit the website for guide sheets and activities so the kids can learn more before or after your visit.
+If you have enough time in DC, you can always return – it’s free.
+If you’ve only got a morning, plan your visit beforehand to make sure you see the kids favourites.
+There are numerous webcams you can watch if you miss anything.
+Be sure to visit the website for guide sheets and activities.
+That way the kids can learn more before or after your visit.

 The zoo is built on a hill so if you’re visiting with really little ones it might be best to start at the bottom (near the petting zoo and work your way up so you don’t have to carry kids back up the hill at the end of the day.

 I’d love to hear your Smithsonian National Zoo review.
 Just pop a comment below.

 What you need to know

 3001 Connecticut Ave.,

 Closest metro stations are Cleveland Park and Woodley Park